ACD:

 IDLE CIRCUIT TONE APPLICATION:

-answerer to indicate the calling party has hung up.
-This tone may indicate
+911 call answerer to indicate the calling party has hung up.
+This

 IMPLEMENTATION: